-- Use the Log Service console to locate the performance bottleneck of the application.
+- Use the Log Service console to locate application performance bottlenecks.

 You can use the following query statements in this example:

-- Count the average latency and request counts of frontend service HTTP GET/dispatch operations every minute.
+- Collect statistics on the average latency and requests of frontend service HTTP GET/dispatch

 process.serviceName: "frontend" and operationName: "HTTP GET /dispatch" | select from_unixtime( __time__ - __time__ % 60) as time, truncate(avg(duration)/1000/1000) as avg_duration_ms, count(1) as count group by __time__ - __time__ % 60 order by time desc limit 60

-- Compare the time consumed by the operations of two traces.
+- Compare the time consumed by two trace operations.

 traceID: "trace1" or traceID: "trace2" | select operationName, (max(duration)-min(duration))/1000/1000 as duration_diff_ms group by operationName order by duration_diff_ms desc

-- Count the IP addresses of the traces whose latencies are more than 1.5 seconds.
+- Collect statistics on trace IP addresses with latencies of more than 1.5 seconds.

 process.serviceName: "frontend" and operationName: "HTTP GET /dispatch" and duration > 1500000000 | select "process.tags.ip" as IP, truncate(avg(duration)/1000/1000) as avg_duration_ms, count(1) as count group by "process.tags.ip"